Prateek Kuhad

-Prateek Kuhad is an Indian singer-songwriter and musician who makes independent music in Hindi and English.
-He is best known for his track "cold/mess".
+Prateek Kuhad (born March 3, 1990) is an Indian singer-songwriter and musician who makes independent music in Hindi and English.
+He is best known for his track "Kasoor" and "Co2".

-Early life and career
+Early life

-Kuhad was born in Jaipur, Rajasthan in a Hindu Jat family and has two sisters.
-He learnt to play the guitar at age of 16 and started songwriting in his late teens.
-He finished his high school from Maharaja Sawai Man Singh Vidyalaya, Jaipur.
-Later, He studied Maths and Economics at New York University before moving to Delhi to pursue a full-time career in music.
-After graduating from New York University, he returned to India, releasing a pair of EPs before releasing his debut album.
-He also signed a publishing deal with Los Angeles-based company Cutcraft Music.
-Kuhad became the first Indian to get signed by the American record label Elektra Records in 2020.
+Kuhad is the son of Paras Kuhad who was the additional Solicitor General of India from 2012 to 2014.
+His birth place is Jaipur, Rajasthan, and he has two sisters.
+He learnt to play the guitar at age 16 and started songwriting in his late teens.
+He graduated high school at Maharaja Sawai Man Singh Vidyalaya, in Jaipur.
+Later, he studied Maths and Economics at New York University before moving to Delhi to pursue a full-time career in music.

+Career

+After graduating from New York University, Kuhad returned to India and released his first EP, the self titled Prateek Kuhad, and Raat Raazi in 2013.
+His debut album, In Tokens & Charms, was released in 2015.
+He also signed a publishing deal with Los Angeles–based company Cutcraft Music.
+Kuhad became the first Indian artist to be signed by the American record label Elektra Records in 2020.

+Kuhad released his third album, The Way That Lovers Do, on May 20, 2022.

 Musical style and influences

-During his time in NYU, Kuhad discovered Elliott Smith's music which had a great influence on him.
+During his time in NYU, Kuhad discovered Elliott Smith's music, which had a great influence on him.
 He then discovered other singer-songwriters such as Bob Dylan and Woody Guthrie along with newer artists like Laura Marling and Fleet Foxes.
 These artists inspired him to get better at guitar and start writing his own songs.
 These went on to become his major influences.

 Kuhad was comfortable with communicating in both English and Hindi from the start and has been writing in both the languages.
-In his childhood, as there was no internet service in Jaipur, he predominantly listened to Indian pop and Bollywood music and only occasionally to Western music.He is also said to be inspired from a kid of the same name as his whose vocals were outstanding, sometime during his visit to UP.
+In his childhood, as there was no internet service, he predominantly listened to Indian pop and Bollywood music and only occasionally to Western music.
 He was also inspired by Lucky Ali.

-The acoustic guitar is Kuhad's primary instrument while he also plays piano and electric guitar.
-His music leans towards Americana and folk genres with acoustic sounds and unconventional song structures for most parts.
+Kuhad's primary instrument is the acoustic guitar.
+He also plays other instruments like piano and electric guitar.
+His music leans towards Americana and folk genres with acoustic sounds and unconventional song structures for the most part.
 His music has been praised as being "beautifully haunting" by Us Weekly and his vocals as being "angelic" by BrooklynVegan.

 He mostly writes about love, relationships and his experiences, with vague lyrics that are open to interpretation.